argonne-lcf/CompPerfWorkshop/10_reduced-precision/README.md

 and bandwidth usage.

 <!--  Computations are done in float16 for performance, but variables must be kept in float32 for numeric stability. -->
+Convolution and matrix multiplication are performance critical operations that can benefit from being computed in `float16` while also remaining numerically stable.
+Most activiation functions are also safe to perform in half precision.

+Other operations should alwyas be done in `float32` for numerical stability concerns, since they either require the larger range and/or precision: pointwise operaitons like `exp`, loss function, optimizer (Adam), batch norm, softmax.

 <!-- ### Gradient clipping -->